Tarun2525-cyber/CMOS-circuit-design-and-spice-simulation/README.md

 <img width="1894" height="670" alt="image" src="https://github.com/user-attachments/assets/0a1df436-d77c-451d-855c-815e1ecf6724" />

-* To verify, run SPICE simulations: keep NMOS size fixed, increase PMOS size in steps (1×, 2×, 3×...), and observe how the switching threshold changes.
+* To verify, run SPICE simulations: keep NMOS size fixed, increase PMOS size in steps, and observe how the switching threshold changes.
 * NMOS W/L = 0.375/0.25; try PMOS W/L = 0.75/0.25 (2× wider) and see VM shift.
 * Also, record rise and fall delays for each case to get a glimpse of CMOS dynamic behavior.